christopherowers/supratidal_forests/README.md

 &nbsp;

 Coastal Swamp Oak Forests dominated by the genus __*Casuarina*__ (family: __*CASUARINACEAE*__) forms the landward border of intertidal saltmarshes and/or mangroves, particularly along the east coast of Australia (southern NSW to central QLD) (Boon et al. 2016). _Casuarina glauca_ occurs on low-lying alluvial floodplains distributed along the temperate coast of NSW and the sub-tropical coast of QLD. _Casuarina equisetifolia_ has a native distribution across coastal northeast Australia, whereas _Casuarina obesa_ has a native range predominantly across the southern part of Western Australia (Carter et al. 2006, Kelleway et al. 2022) (Figure 4).
 Forests and woodlands of the genus _Casuarina_ cover approximately 16,500 km2 of the Australian continent.
 However, much of this coverage occurs outside coastal catchments.
-In coastal settings, SCF forests are normally found at elevations below 5 metres above mean sea level, although this ecological community can be observed at much higher elevations and occasionally within the upper intertidal zone.

 &nbsp;